groundlens-dev/hamiltonian-ai/README.md

 <!-- logo: drop org logo here -->

-# hamiltonian-ai
-## Symmetry, invariance, and structure in neural optimization
+# Hamiltonian-AI: Symmetry, Invariance, and Structure in Neural Optimization

 Symplectic optimization, phase-space diagnostics of reasoning, and a candid map of where geometric structure helps — and where it does not.